RSS Feed

 To make matters worse for Dulaney, the Woodglen declaration did not contain an exemption for the developer’s real estate–which is a common feature of declarations–and the appellate court noted that developers do not receive an automatic exemption.
 Under current Missouri law, other than in condominiums, a developer may lawfully reserve an exemption from assessment for its own real estate.
 The original developer simply failed to create the exemption when filing the declaration and made the mistake of including land in the declaration that was not ready to be developed.

-Dulaney argument that its “parcels” were not subject to assessment, since only “units” and “unit owners’ could be assessed.
-The appellate court noted that some of the declaration’s provisions were ambiguous when addressing the respective rights of owners of units and parcels, but the assessment provisions were clear: ”each owner shall be obligated to pay to the Board such sum as shall have been established….,” without distinguishing between owners of units and parcels.
+Dulaney argued that its “parcels” were not subject to assessment, since only “units” and “unit owners’ could be assessed.
+The appellate court noted that some of the declaration’s provisions were ambiguous when addressing the respective rights of owners of units and parcels, but the assessment provisions were clear: “each owner shall be obligated to pay to the Board such sum as shall have been established….,” without distinguishing between owners of units and parcels.
 The legal description attached to the declaration had included Dulaney’s parcel, placing this land under the provision of the declaration.

 For lenders, the lesson is that any loan documents for a development loan should include a security interest in the declarant rights, and any documents showing the recovery of the developer’s real estate should include a specific assignment of the declarant rights.
 When the lender sells the former developer’s property, the conveyances to the purchaser should include the assignment of declarant rights.
 These issues are covered in more detail in this essay.